pion/website/content/en/blog/pion-nonprofit.md

 ---

 Pion saw its first commit Wed Mar 7 2018.
 I didn't have grand aspirations for the project.
-It just felt important at the time to make WebRTC more accessible.
+It [felt important](../why-webrtc) at the time to make WebRTC more accessible.
 Proprietary alternatives were being proposed and they didn't have technical advantages, they were just easier to use.
-I enjoyed solving issues one at a time and helping users use the software.
+I enjoyed solving issues one at a time and helping users use Pion.

 Interest in WebRTC then exploded in 2020.
 Lots of new demand for WebRTC software popped up over night.
 New developers started learning it, companies were founded around it and lots of VC money started entering the space.

-I was approached by a few VCs about doing something commercial with Pion.
-It sounded exciting and I would have been fun to work on Pion full-time.
-In the end I decided that it would benefit me personally, but would be a net negative.
+I was approached by a few VCs who asked if I had any plans to do something commercial with Pion.
+It sounded exciting and I would have been fun to work on it full-time.
+In the end I decided that it may benefit me personally, but would be a net negative.
 These are the reasons I decided against it.

+I have seen many for profit projects not have these issues.
+I just don't believe I have the skills/enviroment/team to make it work.

 ### Reduce opportunities for individuals